Skip to content

 Lucas Schaefer

-Lucas Schaefer has had short fiction in One Story, The Baffler, Southwest Review, CRAFT and The Florida Review, and essays in Slate and Off Assignment.
-He was a writer-in-residence at the Corsicana Artists & Writers Residency, where he received a GW Jackson Multicultural Society grant, and he has an MFA from the New Writers Project at UT-Austin.
+Lucas Schaefer has published short fiction and essays.
+He received a GW Jackson Multicultural Society grant and an MFA from the New Writers Project at UT-Austin.

 Available products